patrickboateng/geolysis/README.md

 `geolysis.excel`, and `geolysis.ai`.
 The geolysis library powers all of these projects.

-**_All three projects are currently in their early stages and are not available to the public_**.
+**_The `geolysis` projects are currently under developement and not yet publicly available_**.

 **_Active development of `geolysis` occurs on the `dev` branch.
-For more information on the lastest features of `geolysis`, switch to the `dev` branch_**.
+For more information on the latest features of `geolysis`, switch to the `dev` branch_**.

 Here are brief descriptions of these projects:

-1. `geolysis.gui` is a graphical user interface that allows users to interact with the geolysis library.
-Through this interface, users can view generated reports and visualizations, such as Particle Size Distribution (PSD) curves, Atterberg Limits plots, and Compaction curves, etc. Additionally, it enables users to conduct foundation analysis and design, among other functionalities.
+- `geolysis.gui` is a graphical user interface that allows users to interact with the geolysis library.
+Through this interface, users can view generated reports and visualizations, such as Particle Size Distribution (PSD) curves, Atterberg Limits plots, and Compaction curves, among others.
+Additionally, it enables users to conduct foundation analysis and design, among other functionalities.

-1. `geolysis.excel` is an add-in for Microsoft Excel that performs simple geotechnical analysis.
+- `geolysis.excel` is an add-in for Microsoft Excel that performs simple geotechnical analysis.
 It offers some features similar to `geolysis.gui` within Microsoft Excel.

-1. `geolysis.ai` offers machine learning models that are trained using geotechnical data.
+- `geolysis.ai` offers machine learning models that are trained using geotechnical data.

 ## Table of Contents